cdl-geneseo/geneseo-dictionary/R/Rainbow.md

 # Rainbow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rainbow

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Nov 15, 2010

 (n.) fraternities/sororities collectively, said often to be recognized by their colors. &quot;Have you done the rainbow?&quot; Found to be used occasionally.
 Source: Dictionary of Geneseo English 1996.
 Obsolete Fall 2006.
 Heard again in 2008.
 Obsolete as of Fall 2010.
 Martinelli, N-R.